Keeping the “Life” in “Life Sciences”

 Advocating for Student Choice

 Likewise, no student should be asked to be responsible for an animal’s suffering as part of that education.
-Yet the dissection of once-live animals still remains the “gold standard” in biology classrooms across the United States.
+Yet the dissection of once-live animals remains the “gold standard” in biology classrooms across the United States.

 Through our Compassionate Humane Options in Classroom Education (CHOICE) initiative, NAVS encourages legislators in states lacking student choice measures to consider introducing legislation that would allow students to choose a humane dissection tool.